-1. Cornell University in Ithaca, New York
+Cornell University in Ithaca, New York

-Cornell University (CU) was ranked #15 among national universities in 2015, and its veterinary program was ranked #2 in the same year, according to U.S. News & World Report.
-Animal sciences programs are offered through Cornell's College of Agriculture and Life Sciences, which offers a Bachelor of Science in Animal Science, Master of Science in Animal Science, a Master of Professional Studies in Agriculture and Life Sciences (a non-thesis degree), a Ph.D. in Animal Science and a Doctor of Veterinary Medicine.
-Students in the bachelor's program can create their own specialties in dairy, animal biology or farm management, among others.
+Cornell University was ranked #15 among national universities in 2017, and its veterinary program was ranked #2 in 2015, according to U.S. News & World Report.
+Animal sciences programs are available through Cornell's College of Agriculture and Life Sciences, which is home to a ruminant center, a beef unit, and a dairy unit.
+The Bachelor of Science in Animal Science program allows students to create their own specialties in dairy, animal biology, or farm management, among others.
+At the graduate level, students can pursue a Master of Science in Animal Science, a Master of Professional Studies in Agriculture and Life Sciences (a non-thesis degree), a Ph.D. in Animal Science, and a Doctor of Veterinary Medicine.

 University of California - Davis